Harvey The 'Most Significant Tropical Cyclone Rainfall Event In U.S. History'

 18: The number of places in southeastern Texas that broke the previous tropical rainfall record in the contiguous United States, which was set during 1978's Tropical Storm Amelia in Medina, Texas.

-9 out of 19: The number of official river gauges in Harris County, Texas, that recorded all-time high water levels.
+9 out of 19: The number of official river gauges in Harris County, Texas, that recorded all-time-high water levels.

-6 to 10 feet: Maximum water levels above the ground, which occurred near the areas where Harvey made landfalls.
+6 to 10 feet: Maximum water levels above the ground, which occurred near the areas where Harvey made landfall.
 The report states the highest levels were likely found "along the western shores of San Antonio Bay and adjacent Hynes Bay."

 57: The number of tornadoes that were reported during the storm, the report states, "about half of which occurred near and south of the Houston metro area."

-After Hurricane Harvey, the U.S. was hit by two other major storms – Irma and Maria.
+After Hurricane Harvey, the U.S. was hit by two other major storms — Irma and Maria.
 All the bad weather comes with a high price tag.
-As NPR's Chris Joyce has reported, last year had 16 events that caused damage of more than a billion dollars each, creating a situation of unprecedented costs.
+As NPR's Chris Joyce has reported, last year had 16 events that caused damage of more than $1 billion each, creating a situation of unprecedented costs.

 "The cumulative impact of these 16 events exceeds $300 billion in damage," NOAA researcher Adam Smith told Chris, "which is a new U.S. annual record."